 The following article provides an overview of Arlo's voucher functionality and will direct you to learn how to create, apply, and manage your vouchers in Arlo.

-Arlo's voucher feature can be used as a great way to assist with the promotion and sales of your events.
+Arlo's voucher feature can be used as a great way to assist with the promotion and sales of your courses.

 Vouchers in Arlo are very similar to actual retail 'Gift Vouchers' and should be used when you want to provide someone (whether it's an organisation or an individual) with an allocated fixed value amount (balance) to use.
 Voucher recipients can redeem their balance in the checkout process by entering the 'Voucher Code' in the relevant field.